w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 2 [Do features in your specification expose the minimum amount of information necessary to enable their intended uses?](https://www.w3.org/TR/security-privacy-questionnaire/#minimum-data)

 ### 3 [How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?](https://www.w3.org/TR/security-privacy-questionnaire/#personal-data)
+**TO DO**: The following is the answer to a slightly different question, about *whether* we have PII.
+It needs to be updated.

+**Yes, Indirectly.**  The WoT Thing Description describes IoT devices and may include information such as location and type.
+If these devices can be associated with an owner, then it may be possible to infer information about the owner.
+For example, if a user is associated with a device as an owner, and that device is a baby monitor, then the user may have a baby, the user is probably in a certain age range, and so forth.

+The WoT Thing Description (TD) also allows extension via the inclusion of custom vocabularies.
+Although the WoT standard itself does not have any requirement for PII, it is possible an extension might.
+We consider this aspect of PII inclusion to be out of scope.

+As for the indirect risk, in our Security Considerations we recommend that as a precaution a
+WoT Thing Description should be treated _as if_ it contained PII and be stored, cached, and transmitted accordingly.
+For example, we recommend that TDs only be distributed to authorized and authenticated users (for example, via a directory service protected by access controls or to a registered owner) and only be cached for a limited time.

 ### 4 [How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)